Idenfall/Bloodmoon-weather-for-lethal-company/README.md

-add a ne weather : blood storm
+add a new weather to the game : blood storm